canonical/snapcraft/docs/go-applications.rst

        source-type: git
        source: https://github.com/get-woke/woke

+We'll break this file down into its components in the following sections.

 Metadata
 ~~~~~~~~

-The :file:`snapcraft.yaml` file starts with a small amount of human-readable metadata, which usually can be lifted from the GitHub description or project README.md.
-This data is used in the presentation of your app in the Snap Store.
+The :file:`snapcraft.yaml` file starts with a small amount of
+human-readable metadata, which is often already available in the project's
+own packaging metadata or :file:`README.md` file.
+This data is used in the
+presentation of the application in the Snap Store.

 .. code:: yaml